 Probably, the [historical] relationship… was designed by the western initiators to ensure domination of the colonies for their projected intention and gains.
 This is evident in the kind of administrative and leadership style and legacies and development programmes provided by the colonialists in Africa… [their] development structures and policies …never allowed space for the emergent leaders in Africa to revolt against the structures or worst still … these leaders did not realize the necessity to reform the inherited development structures to the needs of Africa and Africans.

-The artificiality and remoteness of British and French colonial rule became features of post-colonial states:
+British and French colonial rule’s artificiality and remoteness became features of post-colonial states:

 The racial subtext of colonial administration – that European agents by their presumed innate superiority and role as natural bearers of 'civilization' had an unquestioned right to rule – was transformed into a comparable prerogative of the youthful educated nationalist generation to exercise tutelage over an unlettered citizenry (Azarya and Chazan, 1987: 29).